 This is one of the many reasons why infrared types are the preferred sauna for treating Lyme.

-Is Lyme disease affected by heat?
+Is Lyme disease affected by heat or body temperature?

 Raising core temperature can be a powerful tool for those with Lyme disease.

 Overall, heat kills bacteria and is able to destroy the cell structure of Lyme disease pathogens.
 Raising a person’s body temperature to 106°F has the ability to kill off Borrelia burgdorferi.
 This also holds true for any other chronic bacterial infections, such as H. pylori and periodontal bacteria.

 Since heat kills bacteria, we could hypothesize that infrared sauna also kills Lyme disease-causing bacteria.

 Another important job of heat is to disrupt biofilms that form around the spirochete (spiral-shaped bacteria).
 These biofilms prevent the antibiotics used to treat Lyme disease from reaching the pathogen.
 As it turns out, infrared saunas could potentially help disrupt this biofilm.

 If you’re looking for infrared treatment for Lyme disease, here’s the best way to do it.

 Infrared sauna treatment protocol for Lyme disease should include:

 - Use the medical treatment your physician prescribed, in conjunction with sauna visits.